MrBohdan/LearnProject/README.md

 <h5>Iterator vs 'for loop'</h5>

->There is no much difference between the 'Iterator' and the 'for loop'.
-The 'for loop' is more readable.
-But the 'for each' method does not allow to modify (add/remove) the array, in the iteration process.
+>There is no much difference between the 'Iterator' and the 'for loop', 'for-each loop'.
+The 'For-each loop' is more readable.
+But the 'For-each loop' does not allow to modify (add/remove) the array, in the iteration process.
 While an interface 'Iterator' allows.
 So, if no need to change collection, then the 'for each' is much convenient.

 <h5>Mapping</h5>

->Class 'HashMap' is used to store values by keys in hash-table.
-Do not allow duplicates.
+>Class 'HashMap', is used to store values by keys in hash-table.
+Do not allow duplicates and it does not guarantee the order of the values.

+>Class 'ThreeMap', is used to store values by keys in the sorted tree structure.
+This tree mapping guarantees that all values will be sorted, as key increases.

+>Class 'LinkedHashMap' extends a 'HashMap' class, is used to store values in the same order as they were added.

+>Class 'EnumMap' implements an interface 'Map', is used for the keys of the 'Enum' type.

+<h5>Comparator</h5>

+>An interface 'Comparator', is used to manipulate the order in collections.